 - Individuals are more likely to have insulin resistance if they have any of several associated medical conditions.
-They also are more likely to be insulin resistant if obese, Latino, African-American, Native American, or Asian-American.
+They also are more likely to be insulin resistant if obese or of Latino, African-American, Native American, or Asian-American ancestry.

-- While there are genetic risk factors, insulin resistance can be managed with diet, exercise, and proper medication.
+- While genetic risk factors exist, insulin resistance can be managed with diet, exercise, and proper medication.

 What is insulin resistance?